 Our scholarship program is made up of different scholarship funds established by generous community members dedicated to the scholastic development of our area’s students.

 Each scholarship fund has specific eligibility criteria that were defined by the donor when the fund was established.
-Refer to the table to see which scholarships are open to your school (or home schools), then go to the detailed descriptions of those scholarships and read the “eligibility criteria” section.
+Refer to our index of scholarship to see which scholarships are open to your school (or home schools), then go to the detailed descriptions of those scholarships and read the “eligibility criteria” section.

 No. Award checks are made payable to the school you will be attending.
 The check will be mailed to the school’s financial aid office in July for deposit into your account.

 Most scholarships can be used for tuition and fees, books, supplies and equipment required of all students for courses of instruction.
 You may wish to contact an accountant to discuss any income tax implications of the award.

 Our Scholarship Advisory Committee, made up of community volunteers, makes the recommendations to the Community Foundation’s Board of Directors.
 Some scholarship funds may have their own separate selection committee made up of volunteers, but in general, one group of dedicated volunteers reviews all applications for all funds.

 Thank you notes are strongly encouraged!
 Send your note to the Community Foundation office, Attn: Scholarships, 616 Petoskey Street, Suite 203, Petoskey, MI 49770, and it will be forwarded to the proper person(s).

-The deadline to apply via our online scholarship portal has passed.
-Please check back for future scholarship application cycles.
+For the 2023-24 academic year, the deadline to apply via our online scholarship portal is Friday, March 3, 2023.

 Yes.
 You may apply for all of the scholarships for which you are eligible.
 After completing the common application, our application system automatically matches you with scholarships for which you are eligible.